A Survey of Knowledge Tracing: Models, Variants, and Applications: Future Research Directions

-Learning records are passive reflections of students' knowledge proficiency.
-By contrast, student feedback provides us with their proactive understanding about their knowledge states, which in turn yields direct and real indicators of their learning situation.
-However, there are few KT models that take advantage of training data related to student' feedback, even though it can play an important role in fixing the KT results \citep{vasilyeva2007feedback}. \citet{2015Using} have noted that feedback plays a positive role in learning, which may promote transfer and retention in learning from worked-out examples.
-Therefore, incorporating student feedback is a promising avenue that may yield better results.
+Learning records are passive representations of students' knowledge states.
+In contrast, students' feedback provides us with their proactive understanding of their knowledge states, thereby offering direct and authentic indicators of their learning situation.
+However, there are few KT models that take advantage of training data related to students' feedback, even though it can play an important role in fixing the KT results \citep{vasilyeva2007feedback}. \citet{2015Using} have noted that feedback plays a positive role in learning, which may promote transfer and retention in learning from worked-out examples.
+Therefore, incorporating students' feedback presents a meaningful avenue that could lead to significant improvements.